McCormick responds to reports of spat with Greene

 McCormick’s office, however, pushed back on that characterization, denying the congressman said he would have to introduce the revised resolution.

-The two went their separate ways after the initial vote, crafting competing resolutions to censure Tlaib and moving within minutes of each other to force votes on them Monday.
+The two went their separate ways after the initial vote, crafting competing resolutions to censure Tlaib and moving within minutes of each other Nov.
+6 to force votes on them.

 The House ultimately passed McCormick resolution to censure Tlaib, and Greene pulled hers that night.
 She took a dig at McCormick when announcing that she would yank her resolution.